stonecharioteer/blog/_sources/posts/2021/the-importance-of-documentation.rst.txt

 However, a README file is not the same as a Getting Started Guide, for example.

-In a Getting Started Guide, you need to ensure you talk about the following:
+In a Getting Started Guide, you need to ensure you talk about the following.

 1. How do you install your code in the most-relevant fashion?
 2. How do you check whether the code has installed (usually by checking the